Archives policies are available on the Archives portion of the website

 Reserves may not be renewed.

-Electronic Reserves available through the Olin Library online catalog.
+Electronic Reserves are available through the Olin Library online catalog.

 It is imperative that reserve materials be promptly returned so that they are available to all class members.
 If you fail to return materials, your college account will be billed directly for the cost of the item plus the fine and any additional charges.